Mangos are soft and tasty making them a perfect fruit to use in baby food recipes.

 - Easy to use.

-Now that you know how to prepare a mango, lets take a look at some tasty baby food recipes for you to practice your mango preparation skills on.
+Now that you know how to prepare a mango, let us take a look at some tasty baby food recipes for you to practice your mango preparation skills on.

 A deliciously simple single ingredient baby food puree using nothing else but mangos.
 No cooking required.